 Our attorneys are currently investigating claims that the herbicide dicamba is responsible for destroying millions of acres of crops and endangering the livelihoods of thousands of farmers.
-Dicamba is highly volatile and can move onto non-resistant plants and damage them.
+The highly-volatile herbicide has a propensity to drift from its original site of use and impact others’ land.

 If the crops on your farm were injured by dicamba, contact us today.
 Federal crop insurance won’t cover crops damaged by dicamba but you may be eligible to file a lawsuit against the herbicide's manufacturers.